bids-apps/tracula/README.md

                             theparticipant level analysis.
       {participant,group1,group2}
                             Level of the analysis that will be performed.
-                            "participant": reconstructs paths (trac-all -prep,
+                            "participant": runs FreeSurfer and reconstructs paths
-                            -bedp and -path), "group1": collects motion stats in one file, "group2": collects single subject overall path stats in one file.
+                            (trac-all -prep, -bedp and -path), "group1": collects motion stats in one file, "group2": collects tract stats in one file.

     optional arguments:
       -h, --help            show this help message and exit